Hits 6

 The Hits Album 6 is a compilation that was released in July 1987 by CBS, WEA and BMG in the UK.
-It was a successful album and reached #1, also achieving a platinum BPI award, becoming the 5th best selling album of 1987.
-It is also the second Hits Album to be released on compact disc, with 17 tracks from the standard 32 track LP/MC.
+The album was a success, reaching number one in the UK Albums Chart and achieving a platinum BPI award, becoming the UK's fifth best selling album of 1987.
+It is the second Hits Album to be released on compact disc, with 17 tracks included from the standard 32 track LP and cassette versions.
 A music video compilation was also released on VHS by CBS/Fox Video.

-Noted for its extremely strong track selection, The Hits Album 6 includes six songs which reached number one on the UK Singles Chart: "I Wanna Dance With Somebody", "I Knew You Were Waiting (For Me)", "Respectable", "Nothing's Gonna Stop Us Now", "La Isla Bonita" and "Star Trekkin'".
+The Hits Album 6 includes six songs which reached number one in the UK Singles Chart: "I Wanna Dance With Somebody", "I Knew You Were Waiting (For Me)", "Respectable", "Nothing's Gonna Stop Us Now", "La Isla Bonita" and "Star Trekkin'".